-- 6 oz. (about 3 1/4 cups) dried egg noodles
+- 6 ounces (about 3 1/4 cups) dried egg noodles

 - 1 cup coarse fresh bread crumbs or panko

-- 4 oz.
-(1 cup) grated cheddar cheese
+- 4 ounces (1 cup) grated Cheddar cheese

-Heat the oven to 375 degrees F and grease a square baking dish.
+- Heat the oven to 375 degrees F and grease a square baking dish.

-Set a pot of salted water on to boil for the egg noodles.
+- Set a pot of salted water on to boil for the egg noodles.

 - Add the onion or leek with a pinch of salt.
-Cook the veg for about 5 minutes, stirring occasionally, until softened.
+Cook for about 5 minutes, stirring occasionally, until softened.

-Increase the heat to medium-high, add the mushrooms, and sauté for about 2 minutes until the mushrooms start to "wilt" and give off liquid.
+- Increase the heat to medium-high, add the mushrooms, and sauté for about 2 minutes until the mushrooms start to "wilt" and give off liquid.

-Add the soy sauce and continue to sauté mushrooms, stirring, until the liquid in the pan is nearly evaporated.
+- Add the soy sauce and continue to sauté mushrooms, stirring, until the liquid in the pan is nearly evaporated.

-Transfer the veg to a bowl and wipe out the skillet.
+- Transfer the veg to a bowl and wipe out the skillet.

-Melt the remaining 3 tablespoons butter in the skillet over medium-low heat and whisk in the flour to start the roux.
+- Whisk in the flour to start the roux.
 Continue to whisk until the flour takes on a golden-brown color and "softens" (it will clump up and be a little stiff when you first whisk it in), about 3 minutes.

-In a slow, steady trickle, add the broth, whisking continuously, until it is fully incorporated.
+- In a slow, steady trickle, add the broth, whisking continuously, until it is fully incorporated.

-Stir in the vegetable mixture, lemon juice, salt, tuna, and half the cheese.
+- Remove from the heat and stir in the vegetable mixture, lemon juice, salt, tuna, and half the cheese.
 Add salt and pepper to taste.

 - Transfer the combined mixture to the baking dish.
 Top with the other half of the cheese and the bread crumbs.